 So, what are you waiting for?
 Let’s get started, so that you too can follow the exact same steps Joe followed to create his own multimillion-dollar cell phone repair business!
 If you want to watch our interview with Joe, you can do so right here:

 One way to get into the cell phone repair business is to buy an electronics repair shop that’s already up and running.
-Our cell phone businesses for sale page is a great place to start if you want to go this route, if not then follow this step by step guide.
+You can check out our active listings here, if you want to go this route, if not then follow this step by step guide.

 Step 1: Come up with a cell phone repair business plan.